Donald Trump accepts Republican nomination with attack on Joe Biden | DW | 28.08.2020

 He pledged the country would see "record prosperity" if he was reelected and promised to "again rebuild the greatest economy in history."

-And, referring to unrest in the country over racial inequality, he promised African-Americans that "the best is yet to come."
+And, referring to unrest over racial inequality, he said no president had done more for African-Americans and promised that "the best is yet to come."

+Watching on, DW's Ines Pohl said that although many things Trump said weren’t true, he could have played to undecided voters by "delivering the idea that he has a very clear plan on coronavirus, the economy,and taking on China, whereas Biden didn’t."

 The location of Trump's speech broke tradition and regulations of not using the White House mansion for purely political events.